Every color on your Mac, a click away.

 Tell me more about the contrast checker.

-It’s a Pro feature.
-Pick a background and a foreground color — from your screen, from your clipboard, or by typing a hex code — and ColorCopy shows the WCAG contrast ratio with AA/AAA pass/fail for both normal and large text.
+Pick a background and a foreground color (from your screen, from your clipboard, or by typing any color string), and ColorCopy shows the contrast with per-row pass/fail for normal and large text.

-If a combination fails, control-click a swatch and ColorCopy can auto-adjust that color to the exact ratio you need (4.5:1, 7:1, 3:1…) without changing the hue more than it has to.
+If a combination fails, click the More actions (…) button next to a swatch and pick a target ratio: AA, AAA, or one of the APCA Lc tiers.
+ColorCopy adjusts the color to the exact target without changing the hue more than it has to.
+Included in the free tier.

 Does this replace my design tool’s color picker?